EricEzaM/godot-color-palette/README.md

 # Quick Reference Docs

 To install the plugin, put the download the repository and put addons/godot-color-palette into your project directory (res://).
+Or download directly from the asset library within the Godot editor.

 Go to Project -> Settings -> Plugins, and activate the plugin.
 A new "Color Palette" tab should appear at the bottom, near "Output", "Debugger", etc.

 In this tab you can view and manage your colors and palettes.